Modularity and partially observed graphs: Introduction and main results

-To investigate these questions we use the following model.
 Given a graph $G$ and $0<p \leq 1$, let $G_p$ be the random subgraph of~$G$ on the same vertex set obtained by considering each edge of $G$ independently and keeping it in the graph with probability $p$ (and otherwise deleting it).
 Thus the binomial or Erd\H{o}s-R\'enyi random graph $\Gnp$ may be written as $(K_n)_p$, where $K_n$ is the $n$-vertex complete graph.
 Let $e(H)$ denote the number of edges in a graph $H$: thus the expected number of edges in $G_p$ is $e(G) p$.
 The first of our two theorems concerns when we want to have $\q(G_p) > \q(G)-\eps$ with probability near 1. \begin{theorem} Given $\eps>0$ there exists $c=c(\eps)$ such that the following holds.
-For each graph $G$ and probability $p$ such that $e(G)p \geq c$, the random graph $G_p$ satisfies $\q(G_p) > \q(G)-\eps$ with probability $\geq 1-\eps$. \end{theorem} The proof of Theorem~\ref{thm.obsmod} (in Section~\ref{sec.proofthm1}) will show that we may take $c(\eps)=\Theta(\eps^{-5})$.
-After the proof we give an example which shows that $c(\eps)$ must be at least $\Omega(\eps^{-1} \log \eps^{-1})$.
-See Figure~\ref{fig.sims} on page~\pageref{fig.sims} for simulations illustrating Theorem~\ref{thm.obsmod} (and Theorem~\ref{thm.moddiff} (a)).
+For each graph~$G$ and probability $p$ such that $e(G)p \geq c$, the random graph $G_p$ satisfies $\q(G_p) > \q(G)-\eps$ with probability $\geq 1-\eps$. \end{theorem} The proof of Theorem~\ref{thm.obsmod} (in Section~\ref{sec.proofthm1}) will show that we may take $c(\eps)=\Theta(\eps^{-3}\log \eps^{-1})$.
+Following the proof, we give an example which shows that $c(\eps)$ must be at least $\Omega(\eps^{-1} \log \eps^{-1})$.
+See Figure~\ref{fig.sims} on page~\pageref{fig.sims} for simulations illustrating Theorem~\ref{thm.obsmod} (and Theorem~\ref{thm.moddiff}), and see Figure~\ref{fig.simsBIG} on~page~\pageref{fig.simsBIG} for simulations run on a larger underlying graph.

 The second of our theorems concerns when we want also to have $\q(G_p) < \q(G)+\eps$ with probability near 1, and it shows that this will happen if the expected average degree is sufficiently large.
 We see also that, in this case, finding a good partition $\cA$ for $G_p$ helps us to find a good partition $\cA'$ for $G$.
-To phrase this precisely, we define the \emph{modularity deficit} $\delta_\cA(G)$ of a vertex partition $\cA$ of $G$ to be $\q(G)\!-\!q_\cA(G)$ (so $\delta_\cA(G) \geq 0$).
-Observe that the expected average degree in $G_p$ is $2 e(G)p/v(G)$, where $v(G)$ is the number of vertices in $G$.
+Observe that the expected average degree in~$G_p$ is $2 e(G)p/v(G)$, where $v(G)$ is the number of vertices in $G$.